-unitd = 'U' the operation is with no scaling unitd = 'L' the operation is with left scaling unitd = 'R' the operation is with right scaling.
+unitd = 'L' the operation is with left scalingunitd = 'R' the operation is with right scaling.

-Scope: global Type: optional Default: unitd = USpecified as: a character variable.
+Scope: global Type: optional Intent: in.
+Default: unitd = USpecified as: a character variable.

 choice specifies the update of overlap elements to be performed on exit: